Title: Applied Clinical Research

 Major changes since initial accreditation: 1 ECTS = 30 SIT added

 Lessons learned: In order to keep sessions during the face-to-face module interactive, additional pre-readings with theoretical input on different clinical trial aspects will be given.
-Also, more time will be allocated for the development of the study protocol (graded homework) to allow for sufficient time for thorough completion of this task.
+Also, more time will be allocated for the development of the study protocol to allow for sufficient time for thorough completion of this task.

 tropEd accreditation:

 Following GA in Basel in Sep 2015, Re-accreditation at Online GA 08.06.2020.
-This accreditation is available until June 2025.
+Re-accreditation at Online GA Jan 2026.
+This accreditation is available until Jan.
+2031.

 Remarks: